WiFi Sensor User Guide for use with MQTT

 Supported tokens are Your_Topic/::Sensor_ID::

 Interval(mSec): Customize the interval of transmission here.
-8000 mSec in this setting means that data will be published to your topic from this sensor every 8 seconds.
+8000 mSec in this setting means that data will be published to the cloud topic from this sensor every 8 seconds.

-Below we have listed more acceptable Token Definitions for you to use in the message settings at your own preference.
+Below is a list of more acceptable Token Definitions for optional use in the message settings.

 - ::Sensor_ID:: This is the unique identifier of the wireless sensor which triggered the MQTT Topic write currently occurring.
-Embed it into the message topic or message payload to suite your application.
+Embed it into the message topic or message payload to suite unique applications.

 - ::Sensor_Data:: This token will embed the data from the sensor as needed into the Sensor Message payload.
 Note that sensor data is a keyed JSON object.